ConstantinoSchillebeeckx/ghpm/README.md

 # ghpm
-Lightweight CLI for creating Github objects (e.g. issues) that help with project management and todos
+Lightweight CLI for creating Github objects (e.g. issues) that help with project management and todos.

+Manage your work through one of the following Github objects:

+* TODO - a work item that needs to be done; implemented as a Github Issue which is closeable
+* NOTE - a quick, short, note; implemented as a Github Discussion, categorized as "Ideas"
+* DOC  - a deliberate, thoughtout document (cleaner than a NOTE); implemented as a Github Discussion, categorized as "General"

 ## Install